jessejburton/shorthand/readme.md

 - random placeholder text in new note form (Write something...
 What do you want to record? etc.)
 - sub-categories based on multiple commas or >
 - Add a "press enter to submit" checkbox for adding multiple short notes.
 - Add a list mode, where every item gets added to a list within the category specified (or not) in the first item.
+You can also start an item with - to begin list mode
 - let actions follow along as you scroll.
 Basically fix them to the top of the scroll for long notes.
+- Parts dissolve into their places as the are entered. backspacing puts the word back and subtracts a character from raw